 Such Key Performance Indicators (KPI’s) should be distilled out and easily viewable.

 In addition, you may trigger alerts on certain events.
 For example, in the previous example, if the utilization is too low, one may send out a mail or an SMS to the management mentioning that revenue earned is currently below the minimum threshold.

 5) Capability to integrate – social media / ERP

 One should always check out the ability of a solution provider to integrate with ERP’s and social media.
-Many a times, solution providers use out-of-box solutions, and don’t really have access to customize beyond a certain level, which may restrict capability of the solution.
+Many times, solution providers use out-of-box solutions and don’t have access to customize beyond a certain level, which may restrict the solution’s capability.

-These too are very important and interesting additions to the core product.
-The ability to add sensors tremendously increase digital signage use-cases.
-For example, with motion sensors, one can play videos based on which product is being viewed or picked up by customers, which substantially increases engagement and sales.
+These are also very important and exciting additions to the core product.
+The ability to add sensors tremendously increases digital signage use cases.
+For example, with motion sensors, one can play videos based on which product is viewed or picked up by customers, substantially increasing engagement and sales.

 After the technical requirements are satisfied, the next key parameter is, of course, cost and how it can be optimized.
 One should have a pricing model that works on features used and/ or volumes.
 One can then ‘scale it up’ later to add in more features and optimize costs.